Creating a Supportive Work Environment With Peer-to-Peer Recognition

 On average, it takes 42 days to find a suitable candidate and fill a vacant position in the United States.
 After hiring the ideal candidate, it can take six to eight months for them to achieve total productivity.
 During this period, missed opportunities add up in terms of costs and costs associated with the recruitment process.
 These costs typically range between $2,792 and $4,425 per employee.

-So, reducing employee turnover is essential for companies to maintain productivity, reduce costs, and create a positive work environment.
+Reducing employee turnover is essential for companies to maintain productivity, reduce costs, and create a positive work environment.
 You can do this by offering competitive pay, benefits, and job security.
-Additionally, you can focus on creating a positive work environment that promotes job satisfaction and employee engagement.
+Focus on creating a positive work environment that promotes job satisfaction and employee engagement.

 Get the foundational knowledge on creating an employee recognition program that boosts employee engagement and helps them feel valued.